-Introduction to Human Anatomy & Physiology

-Biology 160 is the study of the structure and function of the human body.
+Introduction to Human Anatomy & Physiology Biology 160 is the study of the structure and function of the human body.
 It is designed for students who want a one semester course in anatomy and physiology and those pursuing certificates in the allied health sciences; students majoring in the sciences or preparing for professional health science careers should enroll in the BIO 201/202 sequence.
+Prerequisite: ENG 031 or placement.
 Three lecture; three lab.

-Unity of Life I: Life of the Cell
+BIO 181 (4) Unity of Life I: Life of the Cell

-An introductory course for Biology MAJORS emphasizing central principles related to cellular and molecular processes in the cell.
+An introductory course for biology majors emphasizing central principles related to cellular and molecular processes in the cell.
 Course will include molecular structure, cell structure, reproduction, metabolism molecular genetics and evolution.
 Prerequisite: high school algebra and biology or consent of instructor.
 Three lecture; three lab.

-Unity of Life II: Multicellular Organisms
+BIO 182 (4) Unity of Life II: Multicellular Organisms

-The second semester of introductory Biology Majors course.
+The second semester of introductory biology majors course.
 Builds on principles from BIO 181 to emphasize organism principles of life.
 Covers all multicellular organisms.
 Prerequisite: BIO 181.
-Three lecture; three lab.
+Three lecture, three lab.